 What Is HCTC?

 When your tax return is filed, a credit is requested for the reimbursable amount you paid.
-However, full advancement of monthly payments is expected for 2017.
-Important Note: Beginning in 2016, you were no longer allowed to use Marketplace plans for the credit.
-Also, this credit expires in 2019, unless renewed.
-However, the IRS has determined that all plans that qualified for the HCTC through 2013, will continue to earn the credit through 2019.
+However, full advancement of monthly payments has been granted.
+Important Note: Beginning four years ago, you were no longer allowed to use Marketplace plans for the credit.
+Also, this credit expires in 2020, unless renewed.
+However, the IRS determined that all plans that qualified for the HCTC through 2013, will continue to earn the credit.

 Qualified applicants can file IRS Form 8885 (Health Coverage Tax Credit) when your federal form is completed.
 Special instructions are provided, although some documentation may be needed.
 You will also need to verify that your premium has been paid and that the coverage was “qualified.”